THE PARISH OF SAINT PAUL, NEW SOUTHGATE, LONDON

 Some frequently asked questions…

-*Thinking of getting baptised as an Adult?
-Click Here *
+Thinking of getting baptised as an Adult?
+Click Here

 Q. What is baptism ?

-on the journey of faith and asking for the Church’s support.
+deciding to start your child on the journey of faith and asking for the Church’s support.

-For your child, baptism : marks the start of a journey of faith, which involves turning away from
+For your child, baptism: Marks the start of a journey of faith, which involves turning away from

 worldwide Christian family.

-Baptism is a ‘sacrament’ : a visible sign of God’s love.
+Baptism is a ‘sacrament’: A visible sign of God’s love.
 In baptism, we are thanking God for his

 gift of life and publicly acknowledging his love.
 We are acknowledging that we all need to turn